 - Aioli: Aioli and mayonnaise are both creamy emulsions and, while mayo is a creamy emulsion from egg yolks and canola oil, aioli comes from garlic and olive oils.

-- Ajika: Ajika is a spicy hot Georgian paste made from hot peppers, walnuts, garlic, spices, and fresh herbs like dill, coriander, marigold petals, and basil.
+- Ajika: Ajika is an authentic Georgian dish consisting of hot peppers, walnuts, garlic, spices, and fresh herbs like dill, coriander, marigold petals, and basil.
 This hot pepper dip goes well with a wide range of dishes, from savory grilled meat to a healthy bowl of salad.

 - Ajvar: Ajvar’s sweet and sour flavor touches bread slices and grilled meats perfectly.
 The eggplants and peppers are roasted, minced, and slowly cooked.

 - Alfredo Pizza: Alfredo pizza is chewy.
 A soft pizza crust is topped with creamy alfredo sauce, rich mozzarella, flavorful bacon, and tender chicken.